 The hotel industry falls within the hospitality industry and is depending on the availability of leisure time and disposable income among consumers.
 These aspects make the industry dynamic, but vulnerable when the economy is less strong and stable.
 However, regular tourism flow in the Benelux ensures constant development and competition in the hotel industry.

 When looking at in- and outbound tourism, the Benelux profits most from its neighbor countries.
 For example, the number of people in Germany who went on vacation to one of the Benelux countries, grew year-on-year.
-If in 2012 there were approximately 1.8 million German tourists on vacation in the Benelux, in 2016 this number grew to 2.3 million.
+If in 2013 there were approximately two million German tourists on vacation in the Benelux, in 2017 this number grew to 2.4 million.
 This has a direct effect on the performance of the national hotel industries.
 Not only do occupancy rates increase, but rising tourist numbers boost employment, revenue and the economy.

 In Belgium, the annual revenue of the hotel industry had seen a decrease from 2015 to 2016, from 1.9 to 1.8 billion euros.
 The capacity decreased slightly in Belgium as well.
-However,hotel capacity in Brussels, made up of the number of beds, grew from approximately 36,000 to 37,000 in 2016.
-Furthermore, holiday expenditure in Belgium reached approximately 7.8 billion euros from 2014 to 2015, almost one billion euros more than in 2010 to 2011.
+However,hotel capacity in Brussels, made up of the number of beds, decreased from approximately 37,000 to 36,700 in 2016.
+Furthermore, hotel expenditure in Belgium reached approximately 895 billion euros from 2016 to 2017.
 A positive sign for both the hotel as well as the hospitality industry as a whole.

 For a long time, the hotel industry was not overly concerned about bed & breakfasts.
 These days the flat-sharing platform Airbnb is causing a lot of uproar, and not only because Airbnb is offering lower prices.
 Hotels are having a hard time competing with this new type of overnight stay.
 The Airbnb rentals are increasing extensively in quantity.
 If in 2010 the number of rentals in Rotterdam amounted to three, in 2017 there were 1,700.
 However, as of the first of January 2019, the local government in Amsterdam is planning to forbid longer rentals than 30 days, which is a month less than the current situation.
 Airbnb mentioned this will not only have a negative impact for them, but will result as well in a drop of the local economy of approximately 43 million euros.